Arts & Culture

 Tennessee

 Volunteer Memphis has gathered a list of virtual and in-person volunteer opportunities, including gardening and flower planting, webinars, and city cleanups.
 In celebration of MLK’s birthday, the National Civil Rights Museum will host “King Day,” an all-day celebration with free admission to the museum and a variety of family activities.
-They encourage guests to bring nonperishables for the Mid-South Food Bank and to participate in the Vitilant blood drive.
+They urge attendees to bring nonperishables for the Mid-South Food Bank and to participate in the Vitilant blood drive.

 Texas